0-Blu/StikFlash/README.md

 # StikEMU - Work in Progress (WIP)

-Welcome to **StikEMU**, a work-in-progress multi-emulator platform that currently introduces the **Flash core**! 🎉
+Welcome to **StikEMU**, a work-in-progress multi-emulator platform that currently introduces the **Flash core**! 🎉 This multi-emulator includes an on-device web server for loading Flash files.
+Rest assured, only your device should be able to connect to the server due to added security measures. 🔒

 ## Features
 - **Flash Core**: Play your favorite Flash games and apps using this integrated core.